Tsna (Moksha): Description

 A calm, flat river, heavily regulated by dams, navigable in places from Tambov itself.
-The list of inland waterways in Russia includes a section from the mouth to the village of Tenshupino with a length of 47 km (2002).
+The list of inland waterways in Russia includes a section from the mouth to the village of Ten'siupino with a length of 47 km (2002).
 The left bank is treeless, heavily populated, but the villages are mostly 1–3 km from the river.
 Along the right bank almost everywhere there is a forest belt, but it comes to the water only in certain places, as it was cut down during the Great Patriotic War.

 On the bank of the Tsna River there is the Holy Spring, known in Tambov and the nearest regions, located in the village of Treguliai.
 In the summer, many people come there to drink from the spring or bathe.

 The Tsna below Tambov is a meandering calm river, 40–80 m wide, flowing along a wide valley with a lot of creeks, a stream where you can go fishing.
 On the banks of the reeds, thickets of bush.
 Water is markedly polluted.

 From Tambov to Morshansk there are 5 dams with locks.
 The first - in the village of Tambov Forestry.
 The second one is near the village of Goreloe.
 Behind her, the river makes a long loop.
 Near the village of Troitskaya Dubrava is the third gateway.
 Behind the village of Kuleshovo is an oak forest.
 The forest comes to the shore and near the village of Perkino.
 In the city of Tambov in 1912 was built the first in the Tambov region a small hydroelectric station.

 Below Perkino begins the Semikinskiy Canal, which significantly shortens the way for Tsna.
 In the floodplain of Tsna near Perkino, Semikino and below - the labyrinths of overgrown with old reeds.